 - Knowledge- and experience-sharing among members: GEN Policy convenes startup-savvy policy officials to enable them to tap each other’s knowledge about experimental results and make models available for replication by other locations.

-- Fostering evidence-based impact evaluation: Startup Nations members believe they will be more effective when informed and armed by efforts such as the Global Entrepreneurship Research Network (GERN), not to mention the wide array of other Kauffman Foundation, World Bank, and OECD research and programming.
+- Fostering evidence-based policy approaches: Startup Nations members believe they will be more effective when informed and armed by efforts such as the Global Entrepreneurship Research Network (GERN), not to mention the wide array of other Kauffman Foundation, World Bank, and OECD research and programming.

 Who We Serve